gboeing/ppd534/syllabus/readme.md

 ### Who to contact

-If you have a general question about the homework or lectures, contact the TA first.
-If you have a specific coding/software question or problem, contact the tutor first.
+If you have a general question about homework/grades or learning material, contact the TA first.
+If you have a coding/software question or problem, contact the tutor first, then the TA second if needed.

 ### How to ask a coding question